0x192/Bash-Android-Debloater/README.md

 - Execute *debloat_script.sh* from the Ubuntu bash shell et voilà !

-- **Don't forget to check the debloat lists to see what are my default choices and to avoid bad surprises.**
+- **Don't forget to check the debloat lists to see what are my default choices and to avoid any bad surprises.**